Grumpy Finance Price Hits $0.0000 on Top Exchanges (GRUMPY)

-Grumpy Finance (CURRENCY:GRUMPY) traded flat against the dollar during the one day period ending at 18:00 PM E.T. on January 18th.
-In the last week, Grumpy Finance has traded flat against the dollar.
-One Grumpy Finance coin can currently be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Grumpy Finance has a total market cap of $3.17 million and $11,791.00 worth of Grumpy Finance was traded on exchanges in the last day.
+Grumpy Finance (CURRENCY:GRUMPY) traded flat against the US dollar during the 24-hour period ending at 10:00 AM Eastern on January 23rd.
+Grumpy Finance has a total market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
+During the last seven days, Grumpy Finance has traded flat against the US dollar.
+One Grumpy Finance coin can now be bought for $0.0000 or 0.00000000 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.